germi/vue-smith-chart/README.md

 ## Usage

-After loading Vue.js library and the smithChart component js file, declare the smitchChart as a component in your Vue instance.
+After loading Vue.js library and the smithChart component js file, declare smithChart as a component in your Vue instance.

 Load also the smithChart.css file for a bit of styling.